 - 3 Mix 1/2 teaspoon vinegar and drops of food color in a small container to achieve desired color.
 Repeat for each color.
 Paint hard-cooked eggs with small paintbrush or cotton swabs.
 Allow eggs to dry.

-• Line work surface with layers of newspaper before dyeing eggs — this includes tabletops and counters where eggs and coloring may be used.
+Line work surface with layers of newspaper before dyeing eggs — this includes tabletops and counters where eggs and coloring may be used.

-For easy clean-up, use soap and water repeatedly to remove food color from hands and most kitchen countertops.
+For easy clean-up, wash repeatedly with soap and water to remove food color from hands and most kitchen countertops.
 If needed, use all-purpose cleaner with bleach for countertops.

-• Make an egg drying stand out of a paper towel tube cut into sections.
+Make an egg drying stand by cutting a paper towel tube into sections.